OpenShot/openshot-qt/doc/clips.rst

 Keep in mind that the above cutting methods also have :ref:`keyboard_shortcut_ref`, to save even more time.

+Remove Gap
+""""""""""
+The :guilabel:`Remove Gap` context menu option deletes the gap between two clips on the timeline, shifting all subsequent clips to close the gap.
+Right click on a gap between clips to find this option.
+The option is only available when a gap is detected.

+- **Usage Example:** Use this option when you want to quickly eliminate a specific gap between clips caused by trimming or the razor tool.
+- **Tip:** If you have many gaps on a single track, you can also right click on the track name, and select :guilabel:`Remove All Gaps`.

+Remove All Gaps
+"""""""""""""""
+The :guilabel:`Remove All Gaps` context menu option removes all gaps between clips on the timeline, shifting all clips to ensure there are no empty spaces.
+Right click on a track name to find this option.
+The option is only available when gaps are detected.

+- **Usage Example:** Ideal for tracks that contain back-to-back clips, such as a photo slideshow, where no gaps are desired.
+- **Tip:** Review the entire track after using this option to ensure that no clips are unintentionally moved.

 .. _clip_presets_ref:

 Context Menu